hlhielkema/layers.js/README.md

 ### Animation style

-Layer.js supports multiple animation styles.
+Layer.js supports multiple build-in animation styles.
 Use the `layersJs.updateAnimationMode([animationMode])` to switch between styles from code.
 You can also prefix the style name with `animation-` and add it as a class on the later container `<div>`.

 ``` js
 layersJs.updateAnimationMode('fade-right');